re-sirb/Vital-signs/README.md

 An attempt was made to use Python Standard Library modules as much as possible.

-**This application is not intended for diagnostic or therapeutic use.**
+**This application is for research use only and may not be used for diagnostic or therapeutic applications.**

 ### Limitations